 Located three-and-a-half hours east of Perth, Wave Rock is an impressive rock formation worth visiting – and certainly one of the most unique places to visit in Western Australia.
 The “wave” measures nearly 15 metres high and resembles a tall, breaking ocean wave.
 The rock is just about 110 metres long and attracts thousands of tourists, not just for a chance to get a photo of the rock but also for Hyden Wildlife Park, a 160-hectare nature reserve.
 This natural wonder in Western Australia is a treasured historic landmark and a must-visit!

-The best way to get to Wave Rock is to travel to Perth Airport, accessible from any major city in Australia.
-From there, rent a car and make the journey to Wave Rock.
-Plan at least three-and-a-half to four hours to travel from the airport to Wave Rock.
+The best way to get to Wave Rock is to travel to Perth Airport.
+From there, rent a car and make the three-and-a-half to four hour journey to Wave Rock.

 If you love marine life and turquoise waters, then Monkey Mia and Shark Bay should be on your Western Australia itinerary.
 Monkey Mia, just 900 kilometres north of Perth, is known for its bottlenose dolphins that frequent the shoreline and is part of Shark Bay World Heritage Area.
 Nearby, Shark Bay is only an hour away from Monkey Mia, and is famous for its dugongs, dolphins, whales, and the largest known area of seagrass worldwide, covering over 6,438 square kilometres of the bay.
 Ocean lovers will want to plan time at both destinations to see the stunning marine life that Western Australia is known for.
 Whether you come for a day or stay for the weekend, Monkey Mia and Shark Bay are among the best places to visit in Western Australia.